statelyai/xstate/docs/recipes/ember.md

 </this.CustomMachine>
 ```

-It is recommended to also have [ember-could-get-used-to-this](https://github.com/pzuraq/ember-could-get-used-to-this/)
+Prior to [ember 4.5](https://blog.emberjs.com/ember-4-5-released), it is recommended to also have the [plain functions polyfill](https://github.com/ember-polyfills/ember-functions-as-helper-polyfill)
-installed so that you can use `state.matches` and other xstate-provided APIs from the template (at least until the
+installed so that you can use `state.matches` and other xstate-provided APIs from the template.
-[Default Helper Manager](https://github.com/emberjs/rfcs/pull/756) RFC lands and is implemented.)

 ## Custom integration